-We will put a hold on the record of any students who have not submitted the GDP in the semester before they plan to graduate.
+We reserve the right to put a hold on the record of any students who have not submitted the GDP in the semester before they plan to graduate.
 This is because students cannot request a gradation packet until the Graduate School has processed their GDP.
 Please plan accordingly.
-See Appendix E for recommended submission dates.
+See Appendix D for recommended submission dates.